Easi Campers

 Can I rent an RV in the UK if I’m under 21?

+Minimum driver age and license-holding requirements vary by supplier and vehicle class.
 Most RV rental companies in the UK require the driver to be 21 years of age or older.
 In addition, you must have held your license for a specific period of time (generally between 2-5 years).
 Certain vehicles may be restricted to those under the age of 25.

 Enter the driver’s age into our search tool and we will filter available vehicles to match.